PrometheanDissident/prometheandissident.github.io/pages/race.md

 Ethnic diversity appears to be negatively related to altruism as well, with research suggesting that ethnic diversity is associated with lower levels of charitable giving<ref>https://www.nber.org/system/files/working_papers/w17618/w17618.pdf</ref>.

 Moving from a homogenous school district to one in which two racial groups have equal population shares is associated with lower school performance, holding educational spending constant<ref>https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1536-7150.2010.00721.x</ref>.
 Ethnic diversity also appears to increase the probability of classroom disruption in schools, although in countries with a more inclusive migration policy students are at least less harmed by the ethnic diversity effect<ref>https://www.tandfonline.com/doi/abs/10.1080/03055698.2015.955750</ref>.

+Finally, some research suggests that ethnic diversity has a small negative effect on birth rates, with _"one standard deviation decrease in racial concentration (having people of many different races nearby) or increase in racial isolation (being from a numerically smaller race in that area) is associated with 0.064 and 0.044 fewer children, respectively, after controlling for many other drivers of birth rates"_<ref>https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4881921</ref>.
+Since 1970 and 2024, the researchers estimated that the rise in racial diversity in the US explained between 20% and 44% of the decline in birth rates during that period.

 So much of the research on the social effects suggests that ethnic diversity can increase conflict and decrease social trust.
 However, these effects appear on the whole small.
 The most substantial quantitative overview of the literature is from Dinesen et al. (2020) who conducted a meta-analysis of the effects of ethic diversity on social trust.
 While the relationship was negative, the meta-estimate of the partial correlation was −0.0256, suggesting a very small but still signficant relationship between diversity and social trust<ref>https://www.annualreviews.org/content/journals/10.1146/annurev-polisci-052918-020708</ref>.
 This should occur similarly with other relationships like the conflict relationship should sufficient research be done to warrant meta-analyzing the data.